mattmaas/hackathon/README.md

 ## A Quick Warning!

-This API and functionality is experimental and alpha at best.
-Please email us at hackathon@clarifai.com and let us know what's not working how you'd expect it to work.
+This API and functionality is experimental and alpha.
+Please email us at hackers@clarifai.com and let us know what's not working how you'd expect it to work.
 We want to make this awesome.
 Please help us do that!

 **Please note:** The API endpoint for Custom Training is https://api**-alpha**.clarifai.com.
 It's important to use this and not our production endpoint.